Auschwitz anniversary marked as peace again shattered by war

 Associated Press

-OSWIECIM, Poland (AP) — Survivors of Auschwitz-Birkenau are gathering Friday to commemorate the 78th anniversary of the liberation of the Nazi German death camp in the final months of World War II, amid the horror of war again shattering peace in Europe.
+OSWIECIM, Poland (AP) — Auschwitz-Birkenau survivors and other mourners commemorated the 78th anniversary Friday of the liberation of the Nazi German death camp, some expressing horror that war has again shattered peace in Europe and the lesson of Never Again is being forgotten.

 In all, some 1.1 million people were killed at the vast complex before it was liberated by Soviet troops on Jan.
 27, 1945.

-Today the site, with its barracks and barbed wire and the ruins of gas chambers, stands as one of the world’s most recognized symbols of evil and an admonition of “Never Again” that has been a site of pilgrimage for millions.
+Today the site, with its barracks and barbed wire and the ruins of gas chambers, stands as one of the world’s most recognized symbols of evil and a site of pilgrimage for millions from around the world.

-Yet it lies only 300 kilometers (185 miles) from Ukraine, where Russian aggression is creating unthinkable death and destruction — a conflict on the minds of many of those paying tribute to the victims of eight decades ago.
+Yet it lies only 300 kilometers (185 miles) from Ukraine, where Russian aggression is creating unthinkable death and destruction — a conflict on the minds of many this year.

-This year, no Russian official at all was invited due to Russia’s attack on Ukraine, according to the Auschwitz-Birkenau state museum.
+One survivor, Zdzisława Włodarczyk, said during observances Friday that the war has created a “feeling of horror” in her.

+Piotr Cywinski, Auschwitz state museum director, compared Nazi crimes to those the Russians have committed in Ukrainian towns like Bucha and Mariupol.
+He said they were inspired by a “similar sick megalomania” and that free people must not remain indifferent.

-Ukrainian President Volodymyr Zelenskyy marked the event with a post on his official Telegram feed that alluded to his own country’s situation.
+Ukrainian President Volodymyr Zelenskyy marked the event, alluding to his own country’s situation.

-“We know and remember that indifference kills along with hatred,” he said.
+“We know and remember that indifference kills along with hatred,” he said in a social media post.

 “Indifference and hatred are always capable of creating evil together only.
 That is why it is so important that everyone who values life should show determination when it comes to saving those whom hatred seeks to destroy.”